htang014/Jot-Data-Manager-for-WordPress/README.md

 This plugin is a work in progress.
 ```

-PLEASE READ:<br/><br/>
+PLEASE READ:<br/>
-Data viewing and manipulation is fully functional, albiet probably buggy.
+<p>Data viewing and manipulation is fully functional, albiet probably buggy.
 However, all setup must be done directly in ini file as
-settings menu is currently incomplete.
+settings menu is currently incomplete.</p>

-DESCRIPTION:<br/><br/>
+DESCRIPTION:<br/>
-Jaught allows non-technical WordPressadministrators to modify database
+<p>Jaught allows non-technical WordPressadministrators to modify database
-tables in a manner similar to the User menu.
+tables in a manner similar to the User menu.</p>

 FEATURES:<br/>
 * Create menus directly in the WordPress administration page to view and interact with tables.